Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Experiment

 \section{Experiment}

-To gain more insights into KAR, we tend to address the following research questions (RQs) in this section. \begin{itemize} \item \textbf{RQ1:} What improvements can KAR bring to different backbone CTR models? \item \textbf{RQ2:} How does KAR perform compared with other methods with pretraining techniques? \item \textbf{RQ3:} How do the reasoning knowledge and factual knowledge generated by the LLM contribute to performance improvement? \item \textbf{RQ4:} How do different knowledge adaptation approaches, such as different knowledge encoders and semantic transformation approaches, impact the performance? \item \textbf{RQ5:} Does the acceleration strategy, preprocessing and prestorage, enhance the inference speed? \end{itemize} By answering these questions, we aim to comprehensively evaluate the performance and versatility of our proposed framework.
+To gain more insights into KAR, we tend to address the following research questions (RQs) in this section. \begin{itemize} \item \textbf{RQ1:} What improvements can KAR bring to backbone models on different tasks, such as CTR prediction and reranking? \item \textbf{RQ2:} How does KAR perform compared with other PLM-based baseline methods? \item \textbf{RQ3:} Does the knowledge from LLM outperform other methods of knowledge, such as knowledge graph? \item \textbf{RQ4:}Does KAR gain performance improvement when deployed online? \item \textbf{RQ5:} How do the reasoning knowledge and factual knowledge generated by the LLM contribute to performance improvement? \item \textbf{RQ6:} How do different knowledge adaptation approaches impact the performance of KAR? \item \textbf{RQ7:} Does the acceleration strategy, preprocessing and prestorage, enhance the inference speed? \end{itemize} By answering these questions, we aim to comprehensively evaluate the performance and versatility of our proposed framework.